Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: New Architecture Paradigms for Latent History Attention and Efficiency

-The baseline PerceiverAR uses the history information explicitly only in the first layer by computing the key and values on the entire input sequence, while the query is computed only on the latent part of the input.
-To overcome the loss of history information in subsequent layers, we propose the first enhancement where each layer computes two attentions and correspondingly two outputs.
+The baseline PerceiverAR (as shown in Figure~\ref{fig:Base}) uses the history information explicitly only in the first layer by computing the key and values on the entire input sequence, while the query is computed only on the latent part of the input.
+To overcome the loss of history information in subsequent layers, we propose the first architectural paradigm where each layer computes two attentions and correspondingly two outputs.